Muriukidavid/systemc-examples/D-flipflop/README.md

 ### The D Flip-flop

 The D flip-flop is a Bi-stable latch that uses the clock signal as the control signal.<br>
-The D flip-flop modelled here is sensitive to the positive/ rising edge of the clock.<b>
+The D flip-flop modelled here is sensitive to the positive/ rising edge of the clock.
 The input will be transmitted to the output of the flip-flop everytime the clock is at the rising edge.<br>

 ### D Flip-Flop